-reapply_constraints.py A python script for redoing constraints on child tables in a given partition set for the columns that are configured in part_config table.
+reapply_constraints.pyNOTE: This script is only installed for PostgreSQL 10 and lower.
+It has been replaced by reapply_constraints A python script for redoing constraints on child tables in a given partition set for the columns that are configured in part_config table.
 Typical useage would be -d mode to drop constraints, edit the data as needed, then -a mode to reapply constraints. --parent (-p): Parent table of an already created partition set.
 (Required) --connection (-c): Connection string for use by psycopg.
 Defaults to "host=" (local socket). --drop_constraints (-d): Drop all constraints managed by pg_partman.
 Drops constraints on ALL child tables in the partition set. --add_constraints (-a): Apply constraints on configured columns to all child tables older than the premake value. --jobs (-j): Use the python multiprocessing library to recreate indexes in parallel.
 Value for -j is number of simultaneous jobs to run.
 Note that this is per table, not per index.
 Be very careful setting this option if load is a concern on your systems. --wait (-w): Wait the given number of seconds after a table has had its constraints dropped or applied before moving on to the next.
 When used with -j, this will set the pause between the batches of parallel jobs instead. --dryrun: Show what the script will do without actually running it against the database.
 Highly recommend reviewing this before running. --quiet (-q): Turn off all output. --version: Print out the minimum version of pg_partman this script is meant to work with.
 The version of pg_partman installed may be greater than this.

-$reapply_foreign_keys.py$
+reapply_foreign_keys.py

-- A python script for redoing the inherited foreign keys for an entire partition set. - Script currently does not work with native partitioning. - All existing foreign keys on all child tables are dropped and the foreign keys that exist on the parent at the time this is run will be applied to all children. - Commits after each foreign key is created to avoid long periods of contention. - --parent (-p): Parent table of an already created partition set.
+- NOTE: This script is only installed for PostgreSQL 10 and lower. - A python script for redoing the inherited foreign keys for an entire partition set. - \bullet Script currently does not work with native partitioning and FKs are handled natively as of PG11+. - All existing foreign keys on all child tables are dropped and the foreign keys that exist on the parent at the time this is run will be applied to all children. - Commits after each foreign key is created to avoid long periods of contention. - --parent (-p): Parent table of an already created partition set.
 (Required) - --connection (-c): Connection string for use by psycopg.
-Defaults to "host=" (local socket). - --quiet (-q): Switch setting to stop all output during and after partitioning undo. - --dryrun: Show what the script will do without actually running it against the database.
+Defaults to "host=" (local socket). - --quiet (-q): Switch setting to stop all output during and after partitioning undo.

+- --dryrun: Show what the script will do without actually running it against the database.
 Highly recommend reviewing this before running. - --nonpartman If the partition set you are running this on is not managed by pg_partman, set this flag.
 Otherwise internal pg_partman functions are used and this script may not work.
-When this is set the order that the tables are rekeyed is alphabetical instead of logical.

-- --version: Print out the minimum version of pg_partman this script is meant to work with.
+When this is set the order that the tables are rekeyed is alphabetical instead of logical. - --version: Print out the minimum version of pg_partman this script is meant to work with.
 The version of pg_partman installed may be greater than this. - --debug: Show additional debugging output check_unique_constraints.py